Selective Dorsal Rhizotomy

 Our paediatric specialist has a large amount of experience of working with children and parents after selective dorsal rhizotomy and will be able to help guide both your child and you through the rehabilitation process.
 Once you have booked an appointment our paediatric physiotherapist will visit you and your child at home to conduct the initial assessment and treatment session.
 We always recommend that the initial assessment is conducted at home to make your child feel comfortable, enable a thorough discussion to take place and also to allow our physiotherapist to assess how rehabilitation can take place at home.
 Follow up sessions may be at home, school or nursery as required.
 Below is a description of the usual initial assessment procedure:

-Subjective - this is a discussion between you, the physiotherapist and depending on their age your child.
+This is a discussion between you, the physiotherapist and depending on their age your child.
 The physiotherapist will talk over past medical history, protocols or recommendations by the surgeon and goals and anything that you and your child would like to achieve.
 This is a vital part of the overall assessment as it gives you and your child an opportunity to voice any concerns and allows your physiotherapist to begin to understand how things are going and what is important to you and your child.

-Objective - here your physiotherapist will conduct a thorough physical examination of how your child is able to move, range of motion at each joint, balance, strength and overall capabilities.
+Here your physiotherapist will conduct a thorough physical examination of how your child is able to move, range of motion at each joint, balance, strength and overall capabilities.
 Our paediatric physiotherapist will make this a fun and relaxed process and to your child it may not appear to be an assessment.

 Our physiotherapist is an expert at being able to engage children in forms of play that serve to assess a child's strength, balance, function and range of motion at various joints.
 When working with children this is a vital skill and serves to make each session fun, rewarding and also therapeutic for your child!

-Treatment - during the session your physiotherapist will practice various movements, work on strengthening, balance and may also stretch out your child's limbs to improve range of motion.
+During the session your physiotherapist will practice various movements, work on strengthening, balance and may also stretch out your child's limbs to improve range of motion.
 This is always conducted in an entertaining and fun manner in order to maximise engagement and benefit of each session.
 Your physiotherapist will also discuss and demonstrate ways in which you can help with rehabilitation and exercises at home.

 At the end of the initial assessment session your physiotherapist will discuss with you how best to proceed and will talk through an overall plan in terms of number of sessions needed, how often sessions should be, what it is important to work on and initial goals for physiotherapy.